bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

     the detector and the actual key as it would be given in the detector configuration file (thus *detector*.*key*).
-This method also works for customizing detector models as described in Section [sec:detector~m~odels].
+This method also works for customizing detector models as described in Section [Detector Models](framework-geometry-detectors.md#detector-models).
 An example to overwrite the sensor thickness for a particular detector named `detector1` to `50um` would be `allpix -c <file> -g detector1.sensor_thickness=50um`.